COOLPKU/SememeLP/README.md

   - `test.tsv`: Data for the Test set,

 #### Data Format
-The file `entities_data.txt` contains the information of synsets in CWN5.
+The file `synsets_data.txt` contains the information of synsets in CWN5.
 The columns are separated by \\t.
 The format and example of the data are shown in the table:
 |Column|Description|Example|
 |:----|:----|:----|
 |**0**|Synset ID|syn\_004810|